PoCGen: Generating Proof-of-Concept Exploits for Vulnerabilities in Npm Packages: Approach

-\paragraph{Prototype Pollution.} In the case of prototype pollution vulnerabilities, the goal of the exploit is to add a property named \code{exploited} to the global \code{Object.prototype} object.
-However, this does not always guarantee that the exploit is valid, as the property can be added to the object without exploiting the vulnerability.
-To filter out such cases, we also check if the expression of the form \code{*[\_\_proto\_\_|prototype].exploited = *} is present in the exploit code.
-If such pattern exists, the exploit is considered invalid.
+In the case of prototype pollution vulnerabilities, the goal of the exploit is to add a property named \code{exploited} to the global \code{Object.prototype} object.
+However, the property might be set by a direct assignment in the exploit code rather than through the vulnerable function, which would not constitute a genuine exploit.
+To filter out such cases, we check whether the exploit code contains a direct assignment of the form \code{*[\_\_proto\_\_|prototype].exploited = *}.
+If such an assignment exists and the property is set, the exploit is considered invalid.